msmith01/msmith01.github.com/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: A little about what I do and why I set up this github page and who I am...
+subtitle: A little about me, what I do and why I set up this github page...
 ---

 ![whoisthatconor](https://github.com/msmith01/msmith01.github.io/blob/master/img/conorgif.jpg?raw=true?style=centerme)

 I am just about to finish a PhD in Economics at the Complutense University Madrid, second oldest university in Spain and 10th oldest university world wide according to the [wikipedia](https://en.wikipedia.org/wiki/List_of_oldest_universities_in_continuous_operation) article.
-I also work for IESE Business School as a researcher in Economics, this blog is a side project to keep an account of some interesting side projects I am working on.
+I also work for IESE Business School as a researcher in Economics, this blog is a side project to keep an account of some interesting projects I am working on.

 I am not new to R or Python, however I am actively adding to my github account with code for a number of reasons: